-Preference will be given to veterans and disabled residents in every unit in the building, with a goal of at least 50% of the units being occupied by veterans.
-20 units will be held vacant unit they are occupied by either a veteran or a veteran family.
+Preference will be given to veterans and disabled residents in every unit in the building.
+15 units will be held vacant until they are occupied by either a veteran or a veteran family.
 Full Circle Communities is working with social service agencies to help match veterans to housing.
-Because veterans are given preferance, their applications will be moved to the top of the waiting list.
+Because veterans are given preference, their applications will be moved to the top of the waiting list.
 Residents from across the Northwest Side are encouraged to apply.

 How many will be affordable?

-- 60 units will be made available to households earning at or below 60% of Area Median Income (AMI), which is $46,140 for a family of four per HUD.
-No more than 30 of those units will be covered by a CHA rental assistance contract;
+- 45 units will be made available to households earning at or below 60% of Area Median Income (AMI), which is $50,760 for a family of four per HUD;

 How does the veterans’ housing piece work?

-As stipulated by a grant source they are seeking, Full Circle is reserving 20 units for veterans, meaning they will be held vacant until occupied by an eligible veteran or veteran family.
+Full Circle is reserving 15 units for veterans, meaning they will be held vacant until occupied by an eligible veteran or veteran family.
 Beyond that, the entire project will have a preference for veterans specified in the tenant selection plan, meaning veterans are kicked to the top of the waiting list.
 Full Circle aims to provide quality housing for as many veterans as possible, with a goal of least 50%.
 Organizations, including A Safe Haven and Thresholds, will be engaged in matching veterans to this quality affordable housing.

 What is the tenant application process for 5150 N. Northwest Highway?

 Full Circle has a rigorous and formalized application process.
-They will create interest lists for the property at 5150 N. Northwest Highway throughout the construction process.
+They have begun collecting an interest list for the property.
 Approximately 120 days before construction is complete, they will reach out to interested parties to begin the formal application process.
 Applications will be available in person or online, and applicants will be placed on the waiting list on a first-come, first-served basis.
 Veterans and persons with disabilities will be given preference on the waiting list.

 All household members (not just the head of the household) are required to complete a rental application and attend an in-person interview.
 Full circle reviews all applications, performs a rental history reference check (looking back 5 years), credit check, and criminal background check for each applicant.
 They automatically reject residents with convictions for felonies, property crimes, violent crimes, drug offenses, and prior eviction(s).
 Full Circle is obligated to document reasonable credit and sufficient income to pay rent for all rent levels.